apptainer/singularity-userdocs/environment_and_metadata.rst

 .. code-block:: console

-    $ singularity inspect ubuntu.sif
+    $ apptainer inspect ubuntu.sif
     my.label: version 1.2.3
     OWNER: Joana
     org.label-schema.build-arch: amd64
     org.label-schema.build-date: Thursday_12_November_2020_10:51:59_CST
     org.label-schema.schema-version: 1.0
-    org.label-schema.usage.singularity.deffile.bootstrap: library
+    org.label-schema.usage.apptainer.deffile.bootstrap: library
-    org.label-schema.usage.singularity.deffile.from: ubuntu:latest
+    org.label-schema.usage.apptainer.deffile.from: ubuntu:latest
-    org.label-schema.usage.singularity.version: 3.7.0-rc.1
+    org.label-schema.usage.apptainer.version: 3.7.0-rc.1

-We can easily see when the container was built, the source of the base image, and the exact version of Singularity that was used to build it.
+We can easily see when the container was built, the source of the base image, and the exact version of apptainer that was used to build it.

 The custom label ``OWNER`` that we set in our definition file is also visible.